 School-sponsored dances are sponsored by high school clubs and organizations and are a privilege for students.

 The following rules will apply at all dances:

-- Students attending a high school dance must show a current student ID to gain entrance to the dance. - 10th 12th grade students may not attend middle school dances.
-6th, 7th, 8th, and 9th grade students may not attend high school dances. - Students bringing guests who do not attend the school sponsoring the dance must get permission for their guests to attend the dance.
+- 1. Students attending a high school dance must show a current student ID to gain entrance to the dance. - 2.
+10th 12th grade students may not attend middle school dances.
+6th, 7th, 8th, and 9th grade students may not attend high school dances. - 3.
+Students bringing guests who do not attend the school sponsoring the dance must get permission for their guests to attend the dance. - 4.
 Students must get signed permission forms from their school for these guests.
-These forms may be picked up in their school's main office during dance ticket sales. - Students attending school social functions, including dances, are expected to adhere to rules for appropriate student conduct.
+These forms may be picked up in their school's main office during dance ticket sales. - 5.
+Students attending school social functions, including dances, are expected to adhere to rules for appropriate student conduct.
 These rules and additional rules pertaining to dances will be strictly enforced.
 Any student and/or guest violating these rules will be asked to leave.
-His/her parents will be notified and will be asked to pick up the student and/ or guest.
-School administrators will review the situation and assign appropriate consequences. - No person shall come to the dance under the influence of, or in possession of drugs, alcohol, or intoxicating substances.
+The student's parents will be notified and will be asked to pick up the student and/or guest.
+School administrators will review the situation and assign appropriate consequences.

+- 6. No person shall come to the dance under the influence of, or in possession of, drugs, alcohol, or intoxicating substances.
 Anyone violating this expectation is subject to arrest and appropriate school consequences.
-For more information, see Board Policy 502.20. - Touching or dancing in an inappropriate or vulgar manner is not allowed. - Students who leave a dance are not allowed to re-enter.
-Students involved in activities, such as athletics, on the same night of the dance will be asked to report within a reasonable time after the game, competition, or activity. - Admittance to the dance will close one hour prior to the end of the dance (i.e., if a dance is scheduled from 8-11 p.m., no one will be admitted after 10 p.m.)
+For more information, see Board Policy 502.20. - 7.
+Touching or dancing in an inappropriate or vulgar manner is not allowed. - 8.
+Students who leave a dance are not allowed to re-enter.
+Students involved in activities, such as athletics, on the same night of the dance will be asked to report within a reasonable time after the game, competition, or activity. - Admittance to the dance will be for a limited window of time.
+Specific times will be communicated prior to each dance.